ba-careerpath-7/Fashion-Retail-Sales-Dashboard/README.md

 ---
 **⚠️ Note:** GitHub cannot render Tableau dashboards directly.

-1. Click on :Fashion_Retail_Sales_Dashboard.twbx" in the repository.
+1. Click on: Fashion_Retail_Sales_Dashboard.twbx" in the repository.
 2. Press the **three-dot menu** on the right.
 3. Select **Download** under “raw file content”.
 4. Open the downloaded file in **Tableau Public or Tableau Desktop**.